 Save and publish the business rule.

 Apply the business rule to your data to start the workflow.
-To do this, use Master Data Services to edit the entity that contains the members you want to validate.
+To do this, use Master Data Manager to edit the entity that contains the members you want to validate.
 Click Apply business rules.
-In response to the business rule, Master Data Services populates the Service Broker queue of the Master Data Services database.
+In response to the business rule, Master Data Manager populates the Service Broker queue of the Master Data Services database.
 When SQL Server MDS Workflow Integration Service checks the queue, it sends the data to the specified workflow handler assembly and clears the queue.
 The workflow handler assembly performs whatever actions you have coded into it.

 If your workflow handler assembly doesn’t receive data, you can try debugging SQL Server MDS Workflow Integration Service or viewing the Service Broker queue.